|

 activities, including university and other exchange programs, participants in

-participants in official exchange programs organized by twin cities or other
+in official exchange programs organized by twin cities or other localities,

-localities, provided that during the previous year they have obtained at
+provided that during the previous year they have obtained at least one visa,

-least one visa, have made use of it in accordance with the laws on entry and
+have made use of it in accordance with the laws on entry and stay of the

-stay of the visited State and that there are reasons for requesting a
+visited State and that there are reasons for requesting a multiple-entry visa.

 c) multiple-entry visas with a term of validity of a minimum of 2 years and a

-maximum of 5 years are issued to the categories of persons referred to in
+5 years are issued to the categories of persons referred to in paragraph b),

-stay of the visited State and that the reasons for requesting a
+visited State and that the reasons for requesting a multiple-entry visa are

 5. Length of procedures for processing visa